Dobiasd/articles/implementation_inheritance_is_bad_-_the_fragile_base_class_problem.md

 This violates the [Liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle), which is bad.

-A language not allowing implementation inheritance at all would prevent this from happening.
+A language not allowing implementation inheritance
+(or at least making every class `final` by default) could prevent this from happening.

-Code reuse, in such a language, of course, would have to be achieved by other means.
+Code reuse, can be achieved by other means.
 Composition (with [delegation](https://en.wikipedia.org/wiki/Delegation_pattern)) can provide one viable way to do so.